Young children and food: common questions

 You could try:

-Good sandwich fillings include canned tuna or salmon, hummus, hard or cream cheese, ham, egg or peanut butter.
+Good sandwich fillings include canned tuna or salmon, hummus, hard or cream cheese, ham, or egg.

 You could also pack a few vegetable sticks, such as carrots, peppers or cucumber, as well as a container of bite-sized fruit – for example, a peeled satsuma or washed seedless grapes cut in half length ways.
 A box of raisins is fine if eaten alongside their lunch.